elishkov/Brawldew-Valley/README.md

   - frogs deathmatch

 ### Code Structure
 - refactor damageable out
-- organize p1 vs p2
+- organize p1 vs p2 - DONE

 ### Multiplayer
-- allow players to host/join games
+- allow players to host/join games - DONE
-- add multiplayer support to gameplay
+- add multiplayer support to gameplay - DONE

 ### Ultimate Frogs Match!
   this is an alternative game mode in which the 2 players co-op to fight endless hordes of murderous frogs!!!